-CALCULUS I (MATH 150)

-(Part I - 1st semester)
+CALCULUS I (MATH 150) Part I - 1st semester

-Grade Level: 11-12 No. Semesters: .5 Fee: \$60/credit hr.
-EST. Credit: .5- Math Prerequisites: College Trigonometry and Algebra for Calculus MATH 135 (may be taken concurrently) or an appropriate placement exam score; MATH 112 (may be taken concurrently) or an appropriate placement score.
-Must meet state requirements for dual credit & teacher recommendation. see box on page 25.
+Grade Level: 11-12 No. Semesters: .5

+Fee: \$60/credit hr.
+EST. Credit: .5- Math

+Prerequisites: College Trigonometry and Algebra for Calculus MATH 135 (may be taken concurrently) or an appropriate placement exam score; MATH 112 (may be taken concurrently) or an appropriate placement score.
+Must meet state requirements for dual credit & teacher recommendation

 This course begins a sequence of calculus and analytical geometry courses.
 Topics include the derivative and its applications.
 Students should have a good background in algebra, geometry and trigonometry.
-This is offered as a dual-credit class through Crowder College.
-A fee is required for two hours of college credit.
+This is offered as a dual credit class through Crowder College.
+A fee is required for 2 hours of college credit.
+If qualifications for dual credit classes are not met prior to the first day of class, then students will not receive dual credit.

-CALCULUS I (MATH 160)

-(Part II - 2nd semester)
+CALCULUS I (MATH 160) Part II - 2nd semester

-Grade Level: 11-12 No. Semesters: .5 Fee: \$60/credit hr.
-EST. Credit: .5- Math Prerequisites: College Trigonometry and Calculus I MATH 150 credit and must meet state requirements for dual credit & teacher recommendation. see box on page 25 This course continues the study of Calculus, in-
+Grade Level: 11-12 No. Semesters: .5

+Fee: \$60/credit hr.
+EST. Credit: .5- Math

+Prerequisites: College Trigonometry and Calculus I MATH 150 credit and must meet state requirements for dual credit & teacher recommendation

-This course continues the study of Calculus, including applications of the derivative, L'Hopital's rule, and the integral.
+This course continues the study of Calculus, including applications of the derivative, L'Ho pital's rule, and the integral.
 Students should have a good background in algebra, geometry and trigonometry.
-This is offered as a dual-credit class through Crowder College.
-A fee is required for three hours of college credit.
+This is offered as a dual credit class through Crowder College.
+A fee is required for 3 hours of college credit.
+If qualifications for dual credit classes are not met prior to the first day of class, then students will not receive dual credit.